JemJal/linkshrink-microservices/README.md

     -   `database.tf`: Defines the two RDS PostgreSQL database instances.
     -   `dependencies.tf`: Defines dependencies like Redis and RabbitMQ.
     -   `ecr.tf`: Defines the five ECR container registries for our Docker images.
-    -   `ecs.tf`: Defines all ECS services, tasks, and the Application Load Balancer rules.
+    -   `ecs.tf`: Defines all ECS services-tasks, and the Application Load Balancer rules.
     -   `network.tf`: Defines the VPC, subnets, and routing for our cloud network.
     -   `outputs.tf`: Specifies what information to output after deployment (e.g., the website URL).
     -   `provider.tf`: Configures the AWS provider for Terraform.